robertlarkins/math-and-code-tricks/README.md

 #### Nine

 An integer is divisible by 9 if its digits sum to 9.
-Continually sum the digits unitl there is only a single digit left, if this a 9, then the original number is divisible by 9.
+Continually sum the digits until there is only a single digit left, if this is 9, then the original number is divisible by 9.

 E.g.:
 ```